arangodb/docs/3.10/administration-license.md

 ## Initial Installation

-The first installation of any ArangoDB Enterprise Edition instance can be immediately used for testing without restrictions for one hour.
+The first installation of any ArangoDB Enterprise Edition instance can be immediately used for testing without restrictions for 3 hours.

 In the email with the download link you will find a fully featured but time-wise limited license that allows you to continue testing for two weeks.